-Labeling:

-- Identification Card (4LO-11SO): The State Fair Entry system will generate this label.
+- Insert documentation into a folder or plastic sheet protector.
+Attach it to the item using a safety pin or binder clip. - 6.
+Labeling: - Identification Card (4LO-11SO): The State Fair Entry system will generate this label.
 Safety pin the ID card to the outside of the item for public viewing. - b.
-Small label (4LO-12SA): Safety pin this label to the inside of each article.
+Small label: Safety pin a small label with at least the county name on it inside of each article.
 Do not use straight pins.
 This label is needed in case garments become separated. - 7.
-Entry Instructions: All exhibits are entered through the State Fair's electronic submission system by the county Extension staff.
+Entry Instructions: All exhibits are entered through the State Fair's electronic submission system by the county Extension staff. - 8.
+Awards: - a.

-8. Awards:

-- a.
 Each entry that meets class requirements will receive a ribbon. - b.
-A champion will be named in each class. - C. An overall grand champion and reserve champion will be selected

-9. Class Descriptions:
+A champion will be named in each class. - c.
+An overall grand champion and reserve champion will be selected - 9.
+Class Descriptions: